 Donald O’Brien, Flagler County Commission Candidate: The Live Interview

 Donald O’Brien is a Republican candidate for Flagler County Commission, District 3.
-His opponent in the Aug.
-30 Republican primary is Denise Calderwood.
-The winner will face Democrat incumbent George Hanns in the Nov.
-8 general election.
+His opponent in the Nov.
+8 election is six-term incumbent George Hanns.

 Three seats are up on the commission in this election cycle, and a fourth seat, that of the late Frank Meeker, will be filled by governor appointment.
 That means that potentially, all but one seat on the commission–the one currently held by Nate McLaughlin–could turn over.

 All registered voters in Flagler County or any of its cities, regardless of party affiliation, including independents and members of minor parties, may cast a ballot in this race on Nov.
 8 or in early voting, regardless of address or district.